Jellyfish bloom: Tourism

 In coastal areas where tourism is ubiquitous, jellyfish blooms often present a risk to recreational activities due to beach closures and stinging swimmers.
 During blooms, the incidence of jellyfish stings becomes much more common.
 In parts of the Mediterranean Sea the problem has been very pronounced.
-For example, in the Mediterranean town of Solento, Italy, there were over 1,700 sting incidents requiring medical attention between 2007 and 2011.
+For example, in the Italian peninsula of Salento, there were 1,733 sting incidents requiring medical attention between 2007 and 2011, costing the health services approximately €400,000.
 Stings were more commonly reported when wind conditions were blowing perpendicular to shore, which generally brought jellyfish into closer proximity with tourists.

 Though stings and beach closures may affect tourism, attitudes about the presence of jellyfish may not affect behavior.
 A study surveying beach goers in Israel found that only between 3–10% said jellyfish blooms would be a factor causing them to cancel a beach trip.
 Attitudes differed between hypothetical and actual blooms.
 People were more likely to say they would avoid the beach before an outbreak, yet during outbreaks respondents were about twice as likely to say they would enter the water regardless.
 This suggests that jellyfish blooms are in some cases more of an inconvenience to recreation than a significant hindrance.
 Still, models predict that persistent annual jellyfish blooms could contribute to 1.8–6.2 million € tourism losses annually.

 Scientific articles that support abnormal jellyfish blooms are more attractive to mainstream media, causing a dramatization of jellyfish bloom events in the public eye.
 This disproportionate coverage of bloom events changes public perception about the presence of jellyfish, which could lead to the impacts on tourism.